 Most 32 inch TVs are 720p, but at that size, it doesn't make much of a difference.

-For an exceptionally cheap TV, look for the TCL 32S3800.
-Even with its very low price, it performs decently across most usage, including movies, sports and video games.
+The only 32 inch TV we still recommend is the TCL 32S3800.
+Even with its very low price, it performs decently across most usages, including movies, sports and video games.
 It also has good smart features, since it uses the Roku interface.
 If you want an inexpensive 32 inch TV, this is the one to buy.

 Our recommendations above are what we think is currently the best 32 inch TV to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it) and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of 32 inch TVs that didn't make the cut:

 Samsung UN32J6300.
 Great TV, but it is now discontinued and hard to find in stock.
 See our review

 Samsung UN32J4000.
 Inexpensive, but very poor quality for movies.
 See our review